GuillaumeGomez/asm-basics/README.md

 asm-basics
 ===============

-A little hello world written in asm.
+Little examples written in asm.

 To build it, just do :